Treyford – St Mary (old and new)

 The architect was B Ferrey (B 7 p559), using stone found on the spot.
 This weathered badly (it was probably a form of clunch) and by 1888 the roof and aisle needed repairs, which were carried out by J T Christopher and E E White (CDK 1888 pt 2 p139).
 Adelaide Tracy (1849) (I p34) shows a large aisled church with Decorated tracery and a north west tower and stone spire.
 The cost is variously stated to have been £20,000 (PP 125) or £30,000 (KD 1899), either way a substantial sum for the period, and the church must have seemed quite out of place here.
 The deterioration continued until it was blown up in 1951 (BE p355).
 All that is left is the enclosed churchyard at the edge of Treyford on the road to Elsted.
 This continued to be used after the demolition of the church and, now largely wooded, is maintained as a nature reserve.
 The actual site of the church is an open area of grass amid the trees and among the surviving graves is an iron marker dated 1875 of the type noticed by Ian Nairn at Bepton (BE p101), where none survives.

 Of the three old churches, Didling was never given up and though Elsted was partially ruined, it was repaired and taken back into use in 1951.
-By then the old church of Treyford was past rebuilding and continued to decay, though it was only declared redundant formally in 1986; it became steadily more overgrown after that until the ruins were consolidated in 2009.
+By then the old church of Treyford was past rebuilding and continued to decay, though it was only declared redundant formally in 1986; it was then seriously overgrown, but the ruins were cleared and consolidated in 2009.
 All the tombs visible in church and churchyard in 1923 (1 p179) were later smashed; the ruin stands on an overgrown mound near the C17 manor and its west end is best preserved, with a single lancet.
 The east end had three slightly stepped lancets and smaller south ones confirm that the chancel was rebuilt or extended in the C13.
-An old photograph of the inside (VCH 4 opp p28) shows a string-course at sill-level and a timber and plaster division instead of a chancel arch.
+An old photograph of the interior (VCH 4 opp p28) shows a string-course at sill-level and a timber and plaster division instead of a chancel arch.
 Parts of at least the nave may be C12, though the round-headed north doorway and concentric splays of the surviving lancets look early C13 (see the west one).
 The same photograph shows an arch with semi-octagonal responds, which led originally to a late C14 or C15 north chapel.
 This was blocked by the C16, though the projecting in-filling was still visible in the 1930s (ibid p32).
 Enough of the south wall survives to show that it was thinner and largely rebuilt with brick quoins and window-openings.
 This rebuilding probably took place in the earlier C19.
 The date and form of the roof are not known and the Sharpe collection drawing (1805) shows there was then no belfry.

 Aumbries: (Chancel) The photograph shows two square-headed ones, probably C13.